sunscrapers/flask-boilerplate/README.md

 CREATE DATABASE flask_example_test;
 ```

-Now you can create tables using Alembic:
+Now you can create the tables using Alembic:

 `./manage.py db upgrade`